SIP in liquid funds: Investing for short-term goals

 Savings account: While a savings account is highly liquid, the return potential is usually lower than that offered by liquid funds.
 Thus, liquid funds can provide a better balance between return potential and accessibility.
 However, returns from liquid funds are not guaranteed.

 Equity funds: Though they have a higher return potential, equity funds are more suitable for long-term goals due to the higher associated risk.
-For short-term objectives, the volatility of equity markets makes them less suitable as investment options.
+For short-term objectives, the volatility of equity markets makes this category of mutual fund investments less suitable.

 Recurring deposits (RDs): Similar to SIPs, RDs involve regular deposits.
 However, they offer fixed returns and lack the potential for higher growth that market-linked instruments like liquid funds can provide.
 However, returns aren’t guaranteed in case of liquid funds.